hakankocadag/PygameChessAI/README.md

 This version has been formatted for **ease of individual running and modification**, making it simpler to explore the chess AI, experiment with move validation, or adapt it for personal learning projects.

+## 📄 License / Usage Notice

+This repository is a **showcase of the team project** developed by the chess AI team at Erciyes University, led by **Sude Kaya**.

+It is provided for **educational purposes only**.
+No part of the code should be copied, redistributed, or used for other projects without the **consent of the project team**.

+All credit for the original project and contributions goes to the entire team.

 ---

 This repository contains a complete, single‑file implementation of a fully functional chess game with a graphical interface and an AI opponent.
 Developed as a course project at Erciyes University, this project showcases how fundamental concepts from **Discrete Structures** can be practically applied in programming.